scale-lab/OpenPhySyn/README.md

 ## Reference

-If you use OpenPhySyn in your research or exeperimental evaluation, please cite:
+If you use OpenPhySyn in your research or exeperimental evaluation, please cite [OpenPhySyn's paper](https://woset-workshop.github.io/PDFs/2020/a09.pdf) as:

-`Ahmed Agiza and Sherief Reda, “OpenPhySyn: An Open-Source Physical Synthesis Optimization Toolkit”, Workshop on Open-Source EDA Technology (WOSET), 2020`
+`Ahmed Agiza and Sherief Reda, “OpenPhySyn: An Open-Source Physical Synthesis Optimization Toolkit”, Article No. 9, Workshop on Open-Source EDA Technology (WOSET), 2020.`

 ## Building